morpheby/aTarantula/docs/building.md

 *Note: You can verify if it is properly managed by creating a simple Swift project or playground, importing `xml2` and then trying to use any of the module functions.
 If it works, then this step is no longer required.*

+#### Pods Swift version ####

+If you encounter bugs while building Pods, it could be due to wrong Swift version set for Pods targets.
+Cocoa Pods 1.3.1 sets Swift 4.0 as default, so you may need to change that.

+Open "Pods" project settings, select target "CrossroadRegex", in the "Build Settings" tab find "Swift Language Version" and set that to "Swift 3.2".
+Repeat the same for "Kanna" target.

 ### Building ###

 Open `aTarantula.xcworkspace` in Xcode and build target `aTarantula`.